Accidental Feline Breeding Produced Burmillas

-Was this really an accident?
-Apparently so!
-Here we tell the tale of feline fate and just how Burmilla cats became another “oops” breed.
-A very beautiful one at that.
+“Because it’s an amusing tale of feline fate, we just had to write about how Burmilla cats became another “oops” breed.
+And a very beautiful one at that.

 It all came about when Sandquist, a male Silver Chinchilla Persian, and Fabergé, a female Lilac Burmese, had a one-night stand.
 However, this occurred just before the latter had a scheduled blind date with one of her own kind.
 When Fabergé produced her litter, the offspring didn’t look quite like her.
 That’s when the tryst became public news and Burmillas were eventually recognized as a new breed.
 The incident (oops! accident) occurred in England, in 1981.
 In 1984 the Burmilla Cat Club was formed.
 And by 1990 the breed had achieved preliminary Championship Status.